zhang0281/open-wegram-bot/README_EN.md

 - **Messages not forwarded**: Ensure the Bot is correctly registered and check the Worker logs
 - **Cannot access registration URL**: Try using a custom domain to solve access issues
 - **Reply message fails**: Check if you're correctly using Telegram's reply function
-- **Registration fails**: Ensure your `secretToken` meets the requirements (contains uppercase and lowercase letters and numbers, at least 16 characters long)
+- **Registration fails**: Ensure your `SECRET_TOKEN` meets the requirements (contains uppercase and lowercase letters and numbers, at least 16 characters long)
+- **GitHub deployment fails**: Check if your environment variables are correctly set and repository permissions are correct
+- **Worker deployment fails**: Check your Wrangler configuration and ensure you're logged in to Cloudflare

 ## 🤝 Contributions and Contact